-We started by estimating one-regime StMVAR models with autoregressive orders $p=1,...,12$ and found that BIC, HQIC, and AIC were all minimized by the order $p=1$.
-Graphical quantile residual diagnostics revealed that the StMVAR($1,1$) model is somewhat inadequate particularly in capturing conditional heteroskedasticity of the series and movements of the interest rate variable, whose quantile residuals' time series displays a shift in volatility and marginal distribution significant excess kurtosis.
-Increasing the autoregressive order to $2$ or $3$ did not help much.
+We start by estimating one-regime StMVAR models with autoregressive orders $p=1,...,12$ and found that BIC, HQIC, and AIC are all minimized by the order $p=1$.
+Graphical quantile residual diagnostics revealed that the StMVAR($1,1$) model is somewhat inadequate particularly in capturing conditional heteroskedasticity of the series and movements of the interest rate variable, whose quantile residuals' time series displays a shift in volatility and marginal distribution substantial excess kurtosis.
+Increasing the autoregressive order to $2$ or $3$ does not improve the adequacy much.
 Moreover, increasing $p$ from $2$ to $3$ decreased the log-likelihood, suggesting that the order $p=3$ might not be suitable for a StMVAR model.
 The log-likelihoods and values of the information criteria are presented in Table~\ref{tab:ic} for the discussed models.